 - WEDDING VENUE: inclusive wedding venues (like banquet halls) usually include food (catering), ceremony location, reception space, bar, linens, and staff.
 Sometimes they also have decor and furniture rental packages.
 Outdoor wedding venues usually also include chair and tent rentals.

 - PHOTOGRAPHER/VIDEOGRAPHER: inclusive wedding packages from photographers usually include engagement photos, same-day edits, all-day wedding coverage, 2nd/3rd shooter, and perhaps some discounted prints.

 - DECOR/FLORIST: their prices often include a lot of rentals, florals, and centerpieces.
-They also offer services like moving products from ceremony to reception.
+They also offer services like moving products from the ceremony to the reception.
 Including set-up and tear-down.
 Then there are DIY pre-arranged packages that you can consider as well.